lucadibello/RoadSense/specification/project_specification.md

 - **Power Management**:
   - Switch between vehicle power and backup battery seamlessly.
   - Monitor battery levels and optimize power consumption.

+## System Architecture

+The **RoadSense system** consists of multiple IoT devices installed in vehicles, communicating with a central server designed to be highly scalable to handle data from thousands of devices.

+#### IoT Data Pipeline

+1. **Data Acquisition**: Sensor nodes collect vibration and positional data using IMU and GPS modules.
+2. **On-Device Processing**: Apply noise reduction and adjust for the vehicle's baseline bumpiness using algorithms like Kalman filters.
+3. **Data Transmission**: Processed data is sent to the centralized server via Wi-Fi when in range of dedicated hotspots.
+4. **Data Ingestion**: The server receives data through a scalable, high-throughput data pipeline.
+5. **Data Aggregation and Analysis**: The server aggregates data from multiple devices, applying further filtering and analysis.
+6. **Data Storage**: An optimized database stores raw and processed data for efficient retrieval.
+7. **Visualization**: Generate heatmaps and overlay them on maps to display road bumpiness levels.

+_Note_: The backend is designed with scalability in mind, utilizing distributed computing and cloud services to handle the influx of data from numerous IoT devices.

+#### User Interaction Flow

+1. **Data Visualization**: Stakeholders access the web interface to view the heatmap of road conditions.
+2. **Alert Management**: Users can view, acknowledge, and mark alerts as resolved.
+3. **Interactive Map**: Features like zooming, panning, and filtering by date or severity enhance usability.
+4. **Feedback Loop**: Stakeholders can provide feedback on detected anomalies to improve system accuracy.

 ## Server-Side Application